fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/fusiontime-methods.md

 ### `getDataTable(id)`

-Fetches theDataTablefrom the DataStore to render the chart.
+Fetches the DataTable from the DataStore to render the chart.

 > To render the chart using specific data table, specify the `id` of the table while calling the method.